Vickline19/Water_Leak_Detection/README.md

 Also search "IDBot" follow  prompts to generate ID

-Start the telegram bot you created exampla in my case "LeakALertBot" in order to able to receive messages
+Start the telegram bot you created example in my case "LeakALertBot" in order to able to receive messages

 Use the token and id you created in your code as i did in order to connect the system to the bot